 Step 9: Finally, hit the Convert button.
 This button should be available on the bottom of the PDF tool.

-3. How to Encrypt a PDF Using Microsoft Word
+Method 2: How to Encrypt a PDF Using Microsoft Word?

 If your computer is running on Windows, chances are, you already have Microsoft Word installed on the PC.
 If you already have the software on your computer, you may not need to look for another tool to encrypt your PDF file.
 Below, we have the steps you will need to follow to password protect your PDF file using Microsoft Word: